IELTS Reading Preparation: Top 10 Tips to Increase Your Score

 Highlight Important Information

 The Reading section asks you to process a lot of information in a short amount of time.
-To make things easier for yourself, underline and circle important words and sentences as you go.
+To find key points faster when you’re re-reading, underline and circle important words and sentences as you go.

-In the Reading test, you’ll be asked to answer questions on three different passages.
-We recommend spending around 20 minutes on each passage.
-This may not seem like much time to devote to a single passage but remember: you only have one hour to complete the Reading section.
+In the Reading test, you’ll answer questions on three different passages.
+We recommend spending around 20 minutes on each one.
+This may not seem like much time, but remember: you only have one hour to complete the Reading section.

 • You don’t lose points for wrong answersso never leave a blank space